This section covers succession, specialisation, mergers, selling a law firm, becoming a partner, and business structure

 How to plan and execute the process of starting up a new legal practice that is compliant and financially healthy

-In 2017 Vidisha became the youngest managing partner of a top 200 law firm.
-Her leadership was integral to stabilising the firm of 230 staff and during her tenure, the business achieved a turnover of £20 million.
+In 2017 Vidisha became the youngest managing partner of the top 200 law firm Hodge Jones & Allen.
+Her leadership was integral to stabilising the firm of 230 staff and achieving a turnover of £20 million, and the firm was named Law Firm of the Year at The Lawyer and LexisNexis Awards.